-The main goal of this work, and HPO in general, is to reduce the overall cost of the deep learning pipeline, which has a large environmental footprint.

-In research, the need for benchmarking has pushed researchers to all use the same few datasets with fixed hyperparameters.
-This clouds the importance of hyperparameter tuning, which is more apparent for deep learning practitioners in the industry.
-There, small performance changes can have a large effect, and so it is often key to perform hyperparameter search from scratch for each new setting (dataset, optimizer etc.).
-To this day, most people still use grid or random search, which can be very costly as it requires training the model many times.
-Instead, our algorithm could allow HPO to be performed much more cheaply by using hypergradients to guide the search, rather than brute-force trial and error.

-Since gradient-based HPO is itself expensive, there is a risk that in developing it, researchers themselves end up using lots of energy.
-For this reason, we have restricted ourselves to medium-sized datasets with not too many epochs.
-This kept our CIFAR-10 experiment under 2 GPU days which is reasonable for such a problem.
-We encourage other researchers to consider improving gradient-based HPO in such settings before moving on to very large datasets like ImageNet.

-\section{Acknowledgements}
+This work makes an important step towards gradient-based HPO for long horizons by introducing FDS, which enables non-greediness through the mitigation of gradient degradation.
+More specifically, we theorize and demonstrate that sharing hyperparameters over contiguous time steps is a simple yet efficient way to reduce the error in their hypergradients; a setting which naturally lands itself to forward-mode differentiation.
+Finally, we show that FDS outperform greedy gradient-based alternatives in the quality of hyperparameters found, while being significantly faster than all state-of-the-art black-box methods.
+We hope that our work encourages the community to reconsider gradient-based HPO in terms of non-greediness, and pave the way towards a universal hyperparameter solver.

+\paragraph{Acknowledgements}

-The authors would like to thank Luke Darlow, Massimiliano Patacchiola, Joseph Mellor, Elliot Crowley, Benjamin Rhodes, and Miguel Jaques for their useful feedback throughout this project.
-Our work was supported in part by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh as well as a Huawei DDMPLab Innovation Research Grant.
-The opinions expressed and arguments employed herein do not necessarily reflect the official views of these funding bodies.
+The authors would like to thank Joseph Mellor, Antreas Antoniou, Miguel Jaques, Luke Darlow and Benjamin Rhodes for their useful feedback throughout this project.
+Our work was supported in part by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh, as well as a Huawei DDMPLab Innovation Research Grant.

-\section{Appendices}
+\section{\fontsize{13}{17}\selectfont Appendices}